 A Michigan legal notice is used to inform a tenant of one of two things.

-The first is a written notice, supplied by first class mail, that may notify them of a violation that they must fix within a certain timeframe or you can evict a tenant after the notice period expires.
+The first is a written notice, supplied by first class mail, that may notify them of a violation that they must fix within a certain timeframe or the landlord can evict a tenant after the notice period expires.

-The second is a written notice that may notify them that they need to move out without a certain number of days or you can legally evict a tenant.
+The second is a written notice that may notify them that they need to move out without a certain number of days or a landlord can legally evict a tenant.

 There are various types of eviction notices that can help the legal issue.
 Each type is specific to a certain violation.
-If you serve the wrong one, your tenant may use that as a defense to delay their eviction as per Michigan law.
+If a landlord serves the wrong one, their tenant may use that as a defense to delay their eviction as per Michigan State law.

-7-Day Notice to Quit for Nonpayment of Rent: You must serve this notice to a tenant who has refused to pay their rent on time.
+7-Day Notice to Quit for Nonpayment of Rent: The landlord must serve this notice to a tenant who has refused to pay their rent on time.

 As per Michigan law, rent becomes late the day after it’s due.
-If you provide any grace periods, make sure to address this proper notice for the nonpayment of rent on the rental agreement.
+If a landlord provides any grace periods, make sure to address this proper notice for the nonpayment of rent on the rental agreement.

 The 7-Day Notice gives the tenant 7 days to move out.
-If the tenant doesn’t move out after the 7 days have passed, you can proceed with the eviction process without need of a further legal notice.
+If the tenant doesn’t move out after the 7 days have passed, a landlor can proceed with the eviction process without need of a further legal notice.

 Please note that habitability violations and illegal activities aren’t included here.

 The 30-Day Notice gives the tenant 30 days to move out or else face an eviction.
-If they don’t move out after the expiry of the notice period, you can proceed to remove them.
+If they don’t move out after the expiry of the notice period, a landlord can proceed to remove them.

 30-Day Notice to Quit for Holdover Tenants: A tenant is considered to be “holdover” if they continue staying in their rented units after their rental agreement has expired.

-More often than not, this applies to tenants who are at the end of their lease, when the landlord doesn’t wish to continue renting to them.
+More often than not, this applies to rentes who are at the end of their lease, when the landlord doesn’t wish to continue renting to them.

-Again, if the tenant doesn’t move out after the 30 days, you can move to court for further help.
+Again, if the tenant doesn’t move out after the 30 days, the landlord can move to court for further help.

-7-Day Notice for Habitability Violations: The state of Michigan also allows you to evict tenants for violations touching on habitability.
+7-Day Notice for Habitability Violations: The state of Michigan also allows a landlord to evict renters for violations touching on habitability.
 Examples of such violations include causing damage to the electrical wiring and providing harbor for rodents or bugs by letting trash pile up.

-Once the notice period begins, you can move to court, file the appropriate court forms, to evict the tenant if the tenant violates the notice.
+Once the notice period begins, a landlord can move to court, file the appropriate court forms, to evict the tenant if the tenant violates the notice.

 24 hours’ Notice for Illegal Drug Activity: Examples of illegal drug activity may include possessing a controlled substance or manufacturing one.
-Besides filing formal eviction proceedings, you must also file a formal police report as well.
+Besides filing formal eviction proceedings, a landlord must also file a formal police report as well.

 Step #3: File a formal complaint.

-If a tenant doesn’t move out after the notice has expired, you can then move to court for further help with the eviction lawsuit.
+If a tenant doesn’t move out after the notice has expired, the landlord can then move to court for further help with the eviction lawsuit.
 In Michigan, filing fees cost $45.

 For money judgments, like rent money or for repairs to damages, the filing fees typically range between $25 and $150.